Koshunt/pdf-tools/README.md

 # pdf-tools
-A simple PDF merging and splitting tool for PCs users.
+A simple PDF merging and splitting tool for PC users.